Célestin Djim

 Célestin Djim Ndogo (born 14 May 1995) is a Belgian former professional footballer who played as a forward.

 Club career

 Porto

-After progressing through the youth system at Standard Liège, Djim moved to Porto in the summer of 2014.
+After progressing through the youth system at Standard Liège, Djim moved to Porto in the spring of 2014.
 During the 2014–15 season, he was sent out on loan to second division side Freamunde, where he scored 7 goals in 17 appearances.
 He was again loaned out by Porto the following season, this time to French club Metz.
 Djim made his debut for the Ligue 2 side on 23 October 2015, coming on as a late substitute in the 1–0 win away at Ajaccio.

 Roda JC Kerkrade

 In August 2016, after a two-year spell in Portugal and two loans, Djim permanently moved to Dutch side Roda Kerkrade.
 He suffered a serious knee injury in October 2017, prematurely ending his season.

 Djim returned from injury before the 2018–19 season, but was demoted to the second team by head coach Robert Molenaar due to disciplinary issues in September 2018.